 Several treatment options are available for people with follicular lymphoma.
 Your doctor will decide which therapy is right for you based on your type of cancer and how advanced it is.

-If you’re diagnosed early and have only a few symptoms, your doctor might suggest that you watch and wait.
-This means your healthcare provider will keep a watchful eye on your condition, but you won’t receive any treatment yet.
+If you’re diagnosed early and have no symptoms or only a few symptoms, your doctor might suggest watchful waiting.
+This means your healthcare professional will keep a watchful eye on your condition, but you won’t receive any treatment yet.

 Common combinations include: